2.c) Multiple intelligences

 It would be the capacity for making relations with the condition of a high degree of reliability.
 See more details in the section related to the knowledge manager's secure responses.

 In other words, it corresponds with conditional intelligence when we require a high degree of reliability.
 When the word intelligence appears in colloquial language, it refers to this concept.

 The verification of responses to obtain the desired reliability implies some specific biological mechanisms explained in the Conditional Evolution of Life book when talking about the method of Verification of Genetic Information.

-The main factors of intelligence perception are the depth and originality of ideas along with the absence of errors in reasoning.
-Do not confuse this with those people who do not express their reasoning so as not to commit apparent errors!
+The main factors in perceiving intelligence are the depth and originality of ideas, along with the absence of errors in reasoning.
+Not expressing the thinking so as not to commit mistakes is another matter!

 2.c.2) G factor or general intelligence

-The concept of general intelligence will be the result of adding to the concept of intelligence in the strict sense the condition the that its relational functions form part of a large number of the intellect's processes.
+It is the result of adding to the concept of intelligence in the strict sense the condition that its relational functions form part of many the intellect's processes.

-The G factor is the closest concept associated with intelligence measured by standard IQ tests.
+The G factor is the closest concept associated with the intelligence given by standard IQ tests.